General Stanley H. Ford’s -William McKinley Signed Commission for 2nd Lieutenant – 1898 – SOLD

 Complete, and fine for an important American Army officer who became a Lt.
 General in 1941.

 Stanley Hamer Ford (1877 – 1961), began his military career as a 2nd Lieutenant in the 16th U.S. Infantry, then in Cuba, on July 9, 1898, and with subsequent promotions through the years, he made the rank of major general in March of 1936, and retired a lieutenant general on January 31, 1941, after 43 years of service.
-I have included a complete history for the General in the photograph section with each of the Ford losts offered.

 Contact Us About This Product